dgcruzing/ppt_to_h5p_converter/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to check the issues page if you want to contribute.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.

+Look to issues as I am getting false positives, plus they are converting a big big at the moment.